Who Is Ariana Grande?

-Ariana Grande was born in Boca Raton, Florida, in 1993 and began performing onstage when she as a child.
-A role in a Broadway play at age 15, followed by some small TV roles, helped her land the role of Cat on TV's Victorious.
-She followed that with the spinoff Sam & Cat and then dove headfirst into a chart-topping musical career, releasing three albums Yours Truly (2013), My Everything (2014) and Dangerous Woman (2016).
+Ariana Grande was born in Boca Raton, Florida, in 1993 and began performing onstage when she was a child.
+Her involvement in a Broadway play at age 15, followed by some small TV parts, helped her land the role of Cat on TV's Victorious.
+She followed that with the spinoff Sam & Cat and then dove headfirst into a chart-topping musical career, releasing four albums: Yours Truly (2013), My Everything (2014), Dangerous Woman (2016) and Sweetener (2018).
 Her popularity has been fueled by a strong social media presence on Instagram, Twitter and Facebook.